Level 2 Management Skills

 There are three categories of team management skills anyone must master to have any success in a management job.
 These are motivation, training and coaching, and employee involvement and are discussed separately in detail below.

-The most fundamental team management skill you must master is motivation of your team and of the individual members of the team.
+The most fundamental team management skill you must master is the motivation of your team and of the individual members of the team.
 (We will discuss self-motivation later in this series.)
 You can't accomplish your goals as a manager unless your team is motivated to perform, to produce, to deliver the results you need.
 Motivating each of the individuals on your team requires a recognition on your part that each team member's motivation needs are different.
 And motivating the team requires a different approach from motivating the team members.

 - The Lesson of the Red Horse